One new Covid case in managed isolation; household of NZ traveller isolating after positive test

 Because they haven't spoken with the individual, all possible close contacts can't yet be identified, said Bloomfield.
 But 170 had been identified and "the vast majority" had been spoken to.

-Bloomfield said there was nothing in community testing in Auckland to indicate that there was any community infection.
+Bloomfield said there was nothing in community testing in Auckland to indicate there was any community infection.

 The person is also having their movements traced as a precaution but the risk is considered to be low.